 Patients - the unique insights of those receiving treatment is also being included to enrich and enhance the relevance of content.
 A case study can really boost understanding, whereas a patient story - putting a face to the disease - can all boost retention and understanding of the complexities of a particular disease or treatment.

-Effective CME programmes should consider the following:
+Effective Continuing Medical Education programmes should consider the following:

 - Content should be designed for medical professionals, by medical professionals and other stakeholders in healthcare research and practice